steveklewis/cog-funcs/why_cogfuncs.md

 1. We can't pay attention to everything at once.
 1. Certain kinds of attention can go together.
 Certain kinds of attention are exclusive.
 1. These different kinds of attention allow us to develop our strengths, and conversly, our weaknesses.
+1. Different people preferring different kinds of attention leads to conflict.
+1. Understanding what other people use as categories can go a long way in reducing conflict.